Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 Is Flow a chip company?
 Does it make physical PPUs?

 Flow is a fabless semiconductor IP company.
 We do not manufacture chips or physical processors.
-Instead, we provide our PPU as soft IP.
-Our partners, such as chipmakers and system integrators, can integrate the PPU into their own silicon or SoC designs.
+Instead, we provide Flow PPU as a soft IP.
+Our partners, such as chipmakers and system integrators, can integrate Flow PPU into their own silicon or SoC designs.

 Where can I see performance benchmarks or technical documentation?